-The Tivoli Storage Manager server stores client data to storage media:
+The Tivoli Storage Manager server stores client data to storage media.
+The following types of media are used:

 Storage devices

 The Tivoli Storage Manager server can write data to hard disk drives, disk arrays and subsystems, stand-alone tape drives, tape libraries, and other types of random-access and sequential-access storage.
 Storage devices can be connected directly to the server or connected through a local area network (LAN) or a storage area network (SAN).